 What is Qsymia?

-It is not known if Qsymia is safe and effective when taken with other prescription, over-the-counter, or herbal weight loss products.
+- It is not known if Qsymia is safe and effective when taken with other prescription and over-the-counter medicines, or herbal weight loss products.

-Qsymia is a federally controlled substance (CIV) because it contains phentermine and can be abused or lead to drug dependence.
+- Qsymia is a federally controlled substance (CIV) because it contains phentermine and can be abused or lead to drug dependence.
 Keep Qsymia in a safe place, to protect it from theft.
 Never give your Qsymia to anyone else, because it may cause death or harm them.
-Selling or giving away this medicine is against the law.
+Selling or giving away Qsymia is against the law.

 Qsymia can cause serious side effects, including:

-- Have a negative pregnancy test before taking Qsymia and every month while taking Qsymia.
+- Have a pregnancy test before taking Qsymia and every month while taking Qsymia.

 - Use effective birth control (contraception) consistently while taking Qsymia.
 Talk to your healthcare provider about how to prevent pregnancy.